Support for Tohoku University

 - Support for studying abroad

-- Hiring students for research- and education-related jobs in the university, aiming for improving students’ capability
+- Hiring students for research- and education-related jobs that improve students’ capabilities

 Research Grant for Disaster Mitigation Education

-Based on the lessons learned from the Great East Japan Earthquake, a class on disaster mitigation has been given to for fifth grade elementary school students who live in the Tohoku region.
+Based on the lessons learned from the Great East Japan Earthquake, a class on disaster mitigation has been offered to fifth-grade elementary students who live in the Tohoku region.
 Students are given an attractive handkerchief - known as "Yui" - showing the "do's and don'ts" during a disaster.

-In 2014, Yui was handed out to about 20,800 students in Miyagi Prefecture.
+In 2014, Yuis were handed out to about 20,800 students in Miyagi Prefecture.
 Going forward, the university hopes to spread this project to the rest of Japan.

 Friends of the TFC: Supporting the Tohoku Forum for Creativity

 The first residential research facility in Japan, called the "Knowledge Forum," will invite world-class researchers and Nobel Prize winners to spend three months on campus for intensive exchanges of ideas with students and professors.
-The hope is to create an intellectual forum from which future world leaders can be nurtured.
+The hope is to create an intellectual forum where future world leaders are nurtured.

 Gender Equality Promotion

 Tohoku University is active in many programs that promote and encourage women in science.
-The Gender Equality Promotion Center was launched to provide researchers with support as they balance work and family life.
-And the Science Angels program, now in its 10th year, provides role models to school-age girls who are interested in a future career in science.
+The Gender Equality Promotion Center was launched to provide researchers with support they need to balance work and family life.
+Furthermore, the Science Angels program, now in its 10th year, provides role models to school-age girls who are interested in a future career in science.

-Sendai is called "The City of Trees," and the New Aobayama Campus has been specially designed to blend into the area's natural surroundings.
+Sendai is known as "The City of Trees.”
+The New Aobayama Campus has been designed to blend into the area's natural surroundings.
 Described as environmentally harmonious, the new campus draws beauty and energy from nature, as well as its lush green landscapes.

 When completed, the campus area will be open to the public.
 It is hoped that the greenery and the backdrop of academic exploration and achievements will serve as an inspiration to all visitors.